pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 This link is a list of useful extensions for RBS in many editors.
 I recommend you install them if you use RBS.

 ## DEMO

+I have two demos today.
+The first demo shows how to start using RBS on an existing application.
+The second demo shows the development experience using RBS.

+### Demo 1: Start using RBS

+In this demo, I'll show you how to start using RBS on an existing application.
+I use ruby/rubyci repository for this demo.
+It is a small Rails application.

+So, let's start the demo.
+This is the repository.
+I already git cloned the repository and installed dependencies.

+First, add the gems related to RBS to the Gemfile and run `bundle install`.
+Open `Gemfile`, and add rbs, rbs_rails, and steep.
+Do not forget add `require: false`.
+And run `bundle install`.
+Ok, let's git commit the changes.

+Next, initialize `rbs collection`.
+Run `bundle exec rbs collection init`, and `install`.
+It installs dependent libraries' RBSs.
+I also need to ignore `.gem_rbs_collection/` directory.
+Open gitignore and ignore it.
+Ok, commit them.

+After that, initialize Steep.
+Run `bundle exec steep init`.
+It creates Steepfile so open Steepfile. let's comment-in the setting.
+This setting checks app/ directory with RBSs in sig/ directory. then commit them.

+Then, add a rake task to prepare RBS files.
+I'm copying the code to lib/tasks/rbs.rake.
+This is rbs.rake file.
+`clean` task cleans generated RBS files.
+`collection` task runs `rbs collection install`, I executed it before.
+`prototype` task runs `rbs prototype` command.
+It generates RBS files from `app` directory to sig/prototype directory.

+### Demo 2: Development experience

 ## After Events